NexTechArchitect/FundMe-Contract/README.md

 Core Features:-

 Accepts ETH contributions from any externally-owned account.

 Enforces a USD-denominated minimum contribution using Chainlink price feeds.

 Tracks individual funders and their total contributions.

 Implements owner-restricted withdrawals.

 Optimized using immutable, constant, and minimal storage operations.

 Tested using Foundry’s built-in unit testing framework and mocks.

 Includes deployment scripts for local and testnet environments.

 Technical Architecture:-

 Handles all funding logic, including:

-• Receiving ETH through payable functions
+• Receiving ETH through payable functions.
-• Converting ETH to USD using Chainlink AggregatorV3Interface
+• Converting ETH to USD using Chainlink AggregatorV3Interface.
-• Maintaining a persistent record of funders and contribution amounts
+• Maintaining a persistent record of funders and contribution amounts.
-• Allowing only the contract owner to withdraw funds
+• Allowing only the contract owner to withdraw funds.
-• Resetting contributor mappings after withdrawal
+• Resetting contributor mappings after withdrawal.
-• Gas-optimized owner storage using immutable
+• Gas-optimized owner storage using immutable.

 Price Conversion Logic:-